Created Tuesday 27 March 2018

 FALSE BELIEF: Human Intelligence is boundless.

-When all of the above fail to I find people resorting to the last bastion of hope and belief - the infiniteness and infallibility of Human Ingenuity.
+When all of the earlier 5 False Solutions fail I find people resorting to the last bastion of hope and belief - the infiniteness and infallibility of Human Ingenuity.
 Our cultural conditioning of open-ended optimism fails to admit that it was the same kind of human ingenuity that caused this mess.
 Our kind of human ingenuity and approach is quantity based and has clearly failed.
 We now need to redefine human ingenuity that goes beyond mere quantity and recognises and respects limits that this book has been underlining from the start.

 So it is not about simply finding some ingenious means to run the same paradigm of limitless Perpetual Exponential Quantitative Growth but about accepting the eternal virtue of finiteness and interconnectedness that ecology, communities and living systems operate within.